 Is there a more specific name for the sports coat’s weave?

-Bond wears contrasting dark brown, flat front trousers.
+Bond wears contrasting dark brown, darted front trousers.
 The trousers have two rear pockets but no side pockets for a clean look.
 The cut narrows at the knee with a slight flare towards the bottom, for more of a “boot-cut.”

 Notice the link-button cuff on the sports coat